akka/akka/akka-docs/rst/java/persistence.rst

 received  by the processor separately (as ``Persistent`` messages).
 They are also replayed separately.
 Batch writes can not only increase the throughput of a processor but may also be necessary for consistency reasons.
-For example, in :ref:`event-sourcing-java`, all events that are generated and persisted by a single command are batch-written to the journal.
+For example, in :ref:`event-sourcing-java`, all events that are generated and persisted by a single command are batch-written to the journal (even if ``persist`` is called multiple times per command).
 The recovery of an ``UntypedEventsourcedProcessor`` will therefore never be done partially i.e. with only a subset of events persisted by a single command.

 Storage plugins
 ===============